erika-maquiling/erika-maquiling/README.md

 Hi, I’m Erika Maquiling, and I'm currently an undergraduate CSE and Applied Math Student at UC Merced, graduating in Spring 2026!

-I'm really interested in Data Science, but also open to learning fullstack development.
+I'm really interested in the application of Machine Learning in Data Science, but also open to learning fullstack development.

 Email: erikacmaquiling@gmail.com / LinkedIn: @erikamaquiling
 Pronouns: she/her